barn-lang/barn/README.md

 # About
 #### Barn is in experimental version (BETA)
 **Barn** is a simple programming language written in GoLang and compiled to C++.
 Syntax is very simple, and Barn can call C/C++ functions natively so creating new bindings should be easy.
-Barn is optimized and fast, it was written with the goal of being as fast and easy to use as possible.
+Barn was written with the goal of being as fast and easy to use as possible.
 Barn is just a little project with which I can chill and just code.
 # Documentation
 You can find barn documentation at [/documentation](https://barn-lang.github.io/barn-docs/documentation.html)
 # Syntax